eltaline/bolt/README.md

-Extended BigBoltDB is a fork of BigBoltDB that supports database compaction and thus can store big values (over 1MB) and support limit and range functions.
+Extended BigBoltDB is a fork of BigBoltDB that supports database compaction and thus can store big values (over 1MB) and support limit, offset and range functions.

 Three new functions in Extended BigBoltDB: